 ExOfficio Give-N-Go Boxer Briefs

-More affordable than competition (and frequently on sale!)
+More affordable than the competition (and frequently on sale!)

 Not the quickest to dry

 Our testers could not confirm the popular sentiment that the ExOfficio Give-N-Go Boxer Briefs